NYH32O99E1Lg/SmartCubeV1/Readme.md

 ## Demo Code Explanation

-The provided demo code is the starting point(hello world) for the SmartCube development with Platform.io, it does the basic system initialization, button handling, OLED display output configured, and WiFi management:
+The provided demo code is the starting point(hello world) for the SmartCube development with Platform.io, it does the basic system initialization, button handling, OLED display output configured and WiFi management:

 ### Key Features